Trekking with us in Ladakh-Zanskar

 Trekking is simply walking; it is not mountaineering or climbing.
 You walk mostly on reasonable trails and will only very rarely encounter a little snow.
 We trek to enjoy, so the walking days are not long and we stop frequently, most days involve 4-7 hours actual walking, so you don't need to be an athlete, although there will always be the occasional tougher day.

-Many of the trails are ancient trade and pilgrimage routes, and, especially in Ladakh and Zanskar, it really is a land of passes that locals have crossed and recrossed for centuries.
-Villages are rarer than in Nepal, and there are very few shops, no 'Coca-Cola' trekkers here!
-Wide pastures, sparkling lakes, colourful canyons, glaciated passes, and lower down, alpine pastures.
+Many of the trails are ancient trade and pilgrimage routes, and, especially in Ladakh and Zanskar, it really is a land of passes that locals have crossed for centuries.
+Villages are rarer than in Nepal, and there are few shops, no 'Coca-Cola' trekkers here!
+Instead, wide alpine pastures, sparkling lakes, colourful canyons, glaciated passes, and topped by snow-capped mountains.

-For many trekkers their first experience of Himalayan trekking is in the Annapurna or Everest regions of Nepal.
+For many trekkers their first experience of Himalayan trekking is the Everest trek in Nepal.
 Trekking in the Indian Himalaya is a very different experience.
-Consider that a good year will see as many as 25,000 trekkers in the Everest region whereas Zanskar will see around 1000, only, and on many of the routes we take, we barely even meet other groups.
+Consider that a good year will see as many as 50,000 trekkers in the Everest region whereas Zanskar will see around a thousand, only, and on many of our remote routes we take, we rarely even meet other trekkers.

 Trekking sounds - and is - idyllic but there are challenges; for the unwarned the first is the physical effort required.
 Although the first few days may seem short, you realize that trekking day after day at altitude requires reasonable endurance - and leaves you very fit by the end.
 The second is the adventurous nature, all treks are across challenging terrain, narrow and exposed remote areas trails, some with multiple real river crossings but all are wonderful, flowing journeys.

 Your crew and the leader are the most important people (second to you!).
 Our operation is small and personal, run by a handful of special people who enjoy taking care of people.
-We limit our groups to 12 trekkers (most overseas competitor's 'small' group treks are 16 clients, max, and 8 minimum).
+We limit our groups to 9 trekkers (most overseas competitor's 'small' group treks are 16 clients, max, and 8 minimum).
 This means a more relaxed dining setup and a far more manageable crew and horse team.
-The leader is truly responsible for ALL arrangements and budget without middlemen and we have our own crew teams who have worked with us for years, utterly reliable horsemen who don't mistreat their animals and some of the most experienced, knowledgeable sirdars there are, and wonderful cooks.
-All of this means more flexible approach, an almost boutique level of service and a really good value trek.
+The leader is truly responsible for ALL arrangements and budget without middlemen and we have our own crew teams who have worked with us for years, utterly reliable horsemen who don't mistreat their animals and some of the most experienced, knowledgeable local guides there are, and wonderful cooks.
+All of this means more flexible approach, a boutique level of service and a really good value holiday.

 The trails of the Indian Himalaya can be scary, but they are not suicidal.
 Kim writes: